Phil Carter (British Army officer)

 Major General Philip Andrew Carter is a senior British Army officer, currently serving as Surgeon General of the United Kingdom Armed Forces.

+Early life and education

+Carter was educated at Woodhouse Grove School, an independent school in Apperley Bridge, West Yorkshire.
+He then studied medicine at the University of Dundee.

 Military career

 Carter was commissioned into the Royal Army Medical Corps on 1 August 1992.

-He became Commanding Officer of the Royal Centre for Defence Medicine Clinical Unit in 2008, and then served as commanding officer of 5 Armoured Medical Regiment, before becoming Commander, Medical of 1st (United Kingdom) Division.
+He became Commanding Officer of the Royal Centre for Defence Medicine Clinical Unit in 2008, and then served as commanding officer of 5 Armoured Medical Regiment, before becoming Commander Medical of 1st (United Kingdom) Division.
 He served as Commander Defence Primary Healthcare, before being appointed Head of Army Health in 2024 and Surgeon-General in August 2025.

+In July 2026, he was appointed as interim Chief of Defence Medical whilst retaining the role of Surgeon General.